ohdongha/OrthNet/README.md

 ```
 create_pairwiseBLAST_commands.py ProjectID.list -n "-task blastn -evalue 1e-5 -max_target_seqs 10 -outfmt '6 std qlen slen'" > ProjectID_pairwiseBLASTN.sh
 ```
-Check `create_pairwiseBLAST_commands.py -h` for detailed options to designate folders for CDS sequences or blastn output files, as well as options to use blastp on deduced peptide sequences instead.
+Check `create_pairwiseBLAST_commands.py -h` for detailed options to designate folders for CDS sequences or blastn output files, as well as options to use blastp or MMseqs2 on deduced peptide sequences instead.

 Once blast commands (_ProjectID_pairwiseBLASTN.sh_) were created, users will want to run it in the background (e.g. using the linux _screen_ command) and multiplex if possible, depending on the computational resource.
 Users can add *-num_threads* option to the string given with *-n* option in the example above.

-**method #2** Users can use peptide sequences to generate input #3 using MMseqs2.
-First create and index DB for all genomes listed in _ProjectID.list_ (if MMseqs2 was already used to generate the input #2, this step must have been already done):
+**method #2** Users can use peptide sequences deduced from representative gene models (_GenomeID.pep.rep.fa_) to generate input #3 using MMseqs2.
+First create and index DB for all genomes listed in _ProjectID.list_ (if MMseqs2 was used for the input #2, this step must have been already done):

 ```
 mkdir tmp_mms # temporary folder for MMseqs2 runs